What does it take to be great?

 Line to Passion, Line to Abuse

-Andrew crossed his line, just like Fletcher crossed his.
+Andrew crossed his line, as Fletcher crossed his.

 An ethics complaint filed by a former student’s parents, and corroborated by Andrew, brought Fletcher’s teaching career to a predictable end.

 But Andrew had already given up on his dream, due to the damage he inflicted upon himself.
-He even sacrificed his relationship just to get to the top.
+He even sacrificed a relationship with a pretty girl just to get to the top.

 Since he was left with nothing but a void, Andrew had no other recourse but to return to the path he was on before.
 He already made peace with Fletcher, didn’t he?
 What harm could it do?
 He had genuine support this time around!